wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/elastic-stack/distributed-deployment/step-by-step-installation/wazuh-cluster/wazuh_single_node_cluster.rst

 This document will go through the installation of the Wazuh server components in a single-node cluster.

-Alternatively, if you wish to do this installation in a automated way, you can find the instructions :ref:`here <basic_unattended_distributed_wazuh>`.
+Alternatively, if you wish to do this installation in an automated way, you can find the instructions :ref:`here <basic_unattended_distributed_wazuh>`.

 .. note:: Root user privileges are required to execute all the commands described below.